jaapo/netpro-project/doc/description/description-disrtibuted-fs.md

 File servers store file contents and related metadata.
 They serve client requests.
 File servers contact the directory to update it and to get metadata of requested files.
 Each server store only some files.
 To access other files, it must ask directory which servers store the file and get the file from them.

 ### Client
 Clients can view, edit, create and remove files and directories in the file system.
 Clients communicate only with their file servers.
+When started, a client establishes a connection to the server it is configured to use.
+This connection is kept open and used for all communication until client is finished.

 Operations
 ----------